exogen/graphbrainz/schema.md

 # A query for all MusicBrainz entities directly linked to another
 # entity.
 type BrowseQuery {
+  # Browse area entities linked to the given arguments.
+  areas(
+    after: String
+    first: Int

+    # The MBID of a collection in which the entity is found.
+    collection: MBID
+  ): AreaConnection

   # Browse artist entities linked to the given arguments.
   artists(
     after: String